Making BYOD Safe: Policies for Your Employee's Devices

 Draw up a list of approved devices

 Restricting the devices which are designated as accepted according to your BYOD policy can limited the number of problems you experience, and make managing devices easier.
 Consider which the most popular devices are, evaluate the security issues around them, and add these devices to a whitelist on your BYOD policy.

 Make it clear who owns your data

 This is particularly important if you encounter a lot of employees who are new to the workplace or to BYOD.
 Allowing company data on to an employee’s devices can blur the lines of ownership.
 Ensure you make clear exactly where ownership lies, a combination of solid HR policies and employee training will do the job.

 The opportunity may not always be there if an employee departs suddenly (in which case you need to rely on your MDM solution), but in most cases, you can manage the withdrawal of access rights as part of HR check lists and exit interviews.
 Develop a step-by-step policy that ensure no company data is left over on a device, and that all company accounts linked to the device are blocked.

 Set an acceptable use policy

-Under BYOD the employee will often have ultimate authority to install apps and upload content to their devices.
+Under BYOD the employee will often have the ultimate authority to install apps and upload content to their devices.
 You can, however, instruct your employees to abide by an acceptable use policy.
-This policy will bar certain categories of apps and content, and could restrict access to certain classes of websites while the device is on corporate networks.
+This policy will bar certain categories of apps and content and could restrict access to certain classes of websites while the device is on corporate networks.

 A Tenable Network Security survey held in partnership with the LinkedIn Information Security Community in 2016 suggests that 72% of respondents were at a stage where BYOD was on offer to all employees, or to some employees.
 As much as you should take the utmost care to protect your company data, keeping this data off employees’ devices may not be realistic.
 Instead, develop policies which will protect your company data while allowing employees to use their own devices.